phptailors/libraries/docs/master/_sources/packages/context-library/multiple_arguments.rst.txt

    :start-after: [MyInt]
    :end-before: [/MyInt]

-The order or argument processing may be then illustrated by the following test
+The order of argument processing may be illustrated by the following test

 .. literalinclude:: ../../examples/context-library/multiple_args.php
    :linenos: